paulhibbitts/published-markdown-files/leap-into-open-publishing-guide.md

 Watch Discord for hints if you get stuck decoding any parameters!

 ### Share Your Findings!
-Post your decoded styling list in Discord and share what you discovered about URL parameter structure!
+Post your decoded styling list in Discord and share if any parameters were unexpected or gave you ideas for your own styling!

 ---